Installation of wooden floors

-In the case of concrete subfloors, care must be taken to ensure that the unevenness of the floor remains within the normal range of ± 2 mm in a 2 m section.
-After pouring the concrete, it must definitely dry for 1-2 months or more (depending on the thickness of the concrete layer and drying conditions).
+In the case of concrete subfloors, care must be taken to ensure that the unevenness of the floor remains within the normal range of ± 2 mm on a 2 m section.
+After pouring the concrete, it must be dry for 1-2 months or more (depending on the thickness of the concrete layer and drying conditions).
 At the start of installation, the relative humidity of the concrete must be within the range of ~ 75RH.
 The moisture content of the concrete must be measured before installation.
-Before starting the installation work, it is recommended to sand the smooth concrete surface slightly rougher.
+Before starting the installation work, it is recommended to sand the too smooth concrete surface.
 This significantly improves the adhesion of the adhesive to the concrete.
 The temperature on the floor surface must not exceed + 27 ° C. Underfloor heating must be switched on for a new concrete floor at least 2 weeks before the start of the floor work.

 Old concrete floor

 If the old concrete floor is smooth, the unevenness must not exceed 2 m in a section ± 2 mm, clean and dry (max.
 75% RH) the floorboard can be glued directly to the subfloor.
 If the subfloor is not level enough, see the section “Uneven concrete floor.”
 If there is any doubt about the moisture content of the concrete floor, take the same measures as for a damp concrete floor.
 See section "wet concrete floor."

 • If, despite ventilation, the moisture content of the subfloor does not fall within the permissible limits, possible faults must be sought and rectified.
 To determine the cause of moisture, the following must be done: